 What is Ronaldo's salary?

-Ronaldo signed a new contract with Madrid in November of 2016 and is reported to earn around £365,000 a week.
-The new deal runs until 2021.
+Prior to his switch to Juve, Ronaldo had signed a new contract with Madrid in November of 2016, which was reported to be around £365,000 a week before bonuses.

-The Portugal captain earns slightly more than his team-mate Gareth Bale but has been overtaken as the highest-paid player in Europe by Lionel Messi, whose latest contract has been reported to be worth in excess of £500,000 a week, and Neymar, whose Paris Saint-Germain deal is said to be worth a staggering £537,000 weekly after tax.
+The Portugal captain's contract earnings mean that he is among the most lucratively rewarded footballers in the world, along with his arch-rival Lionel Messi, whose latest contract has been reported to be worth in excess of £500,000 a week, and Neymar, whose Paris Saint-Germain deal is said to be worth a staggering £537,000 weekly after tax.

 Before those contracts were signed the only footballers who earned more than Ronaldo were Carlos Tevez, who was on a reported £615,000 a week during his time at Shanghai Shenhua, and Oscar, who is paid £400,000 a week by Shanghai SIPG.